samiBendou/MathToolKitCPP/README.md

 - Unit tested with googletest

-The framework can be used to produce quick and efficient C++ code in various domains such as applied maths, physics, economics...
+The framework can be used to produce quickly and easily efficient C++ code.
+Can be used in production in various domains such as applied maths, physics, economics...

 ## NAlgebra